wilfredinni/python-cheatsheet/blog/python-projects-with-poetry-and-vscode-part-2.md

 - Write **unit** and select **Python: Configure Unit Tests**.
 - Select **pytest**.
-- Choose the directory in which the tests are stored, **tests** in our case.
+- Choose the directory in which you saved the tests, **tests** in our case.

 Three things happened: